alleyinteractive/mantle/docs/2-basics/2-templating.md

 			- [`iterate()`](#iterate)
 		- [View Shortcuts](#view-shortcuts)

-Templating in WordPress should be as delightful -- Mantle hopes to make it that way.
+Templating in WordPress should be delightful -- Mantle hopes to make it that way.

 ## Views